boschresearch/torchphysics/docs/tutorial/tutorial_domain_basics.rst

 .. _`previous tutorial`: space_tutorial.rst

-The following code as a Notebook_, if you want to try out something yourself.
+You can find The following code as a notebook here_, if you want to try out something yourself.
 To create the interval [0, 5]:

-.. _Notebook: ../examples/tutorial/domain_creation.ipynb
+.. _here: notebooks/domain_creation.ipynb

 .. code-block:: python